The Nightjar Project

 An older gentleman of mixed heritage told us how unwelcome his sister had felt in the New Forest.
 After seeing the Nightjar sculpture, he took photos to show her — so she might feel she could visit him, knowing there were others here too.

 Families told us their children were ‘Nightjars too,’ grateful for a new way of framing dual identity with pride.
-Visitors described the drumming and storytelling as a ‘haven’ — a pause of joy and connection amidst the busyness of the show.
+Visitors described the drumming and storytelling as a ‘haven’ — a pause of joy and connection amidst the busyness.

 All Current Campaigns